This post may contain affiliate links. Please see our full Disclosure Policy for details.

 Can You Freeze Apple Pie Filling?

-Yes you can freeze apple filling!
+Yes – if you’re not into canning, you can freeze apple filling!

 After it’s cooled, transfer the filling to a freezer-safe gallon zipper bag.
 Label it with the date and freeze it for up to 6 months.